 Being a freelance or corporate trainer is a great job but like in any work, there are some mistakes you will want to avoid.
 In this post, let me explain to you 7 common corporate training mistakes and how to avoid them.

-2. Forgetting to Plan for Different Learner Styles
+1. Forgetting to Plan for Different Learner Styles as a Trainer

 If you have experience of teaching or providing training already, you might already have a good understanding of pedagogy.